Santosh-Konappanavar/PortFolio/README.md

 > Describe 1 - 3 features you will add to the project.

--  The Desktop version of the portfolio website would be created
 -  More Project sections would be added.
--  The project would be deployed on live server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>